Link and Zelda | Champions | Ganon and Yiga Clan | Monsters and Mooks | Hylians and Sheikah | Other Races | Others

 - Ninja: Impa is the current leader of the Sheikah, an ancient clan of ninja-like warriors who serve the Goddess Hylia and the Royal Family, and in her youth was a skilled warrior herself.

 - No Doubt the Years Have Changed Me: How she greets Link, as seen in the quote accompanying her picture above.
 Link has lost too many memories to recognize her in any capacity, however.

-- Retired Badass: It is implied Impa was much mightier in her youth compared to her feeble appearance now, having fought in the Great Calamity and been the one who brought Link to the Shrine of Resurrection.
+- Retired Badass: It is implied Impa was much mightier in her youth compared to her feeble appearance now, having fought in the Great Calamity.
 True to form, if Link swings a weapon at her she will do a Non Chalant Dodge and call him a fool instead of cowering like most NPCs.

 - Shipper on Deck: Even though she's aware of Zelda's feelings for Link, it doesn't stop her from helping Paya gain a lead in the race.